nimishaagarwal626/Ou-Pokemon/README.md

  ## Emoji Chooser

  I am fixing the board size N x N to be 8 x 8.
- For P and T, I am going to use 4 pokemon and 4 trainers which i will be passing as static value in docker-compose file.
+ I am prompting the user to enter the number of pokemons and trainers and accordingly my ruamel program will pick these supplied data and generate the  docker-compose.yml file.
  I am giving a list of emojis to the user and they will choose through command line arguments.

  I am going to use: